odoo/documentation/content/developer/howtos/company.rst

 .. currentmodule:: odoo.models
 .. automethod:: Model._check_company

-.. warning:: The `check_company` feature performs a strict check !
+.. warning:: The `check_company` feature performs a strict check!
 It means that if a record has no
-             `company_id` (i.e. the field is not required), it cannot be linked to a record whose `company_id` is set.
+             `company_id` (i.e., the field is not required), it cannot be linked to a record whose `company_id` is set.

 .. note::